-- Proprietary Funds (Enterprise and Internal Service Funds). - Decreasing results may indicate a reduction in the ability to withstand financial emergencies and/or ability to fund capital purchases without having to borrow. - The rating is unfavorable as the City's proprietary funds are below that of similar municipalities.
-The sharp decline in 2015 was a result of a \$17.3 million decrease in the Enterprise and Internal Service Funds unrestricted net position primary attributable to the recognition of \$23.5 million in prior year unfunded pension obligations which was offset with \$1.6 million in reduced pension cost due to the implementation of GASB Statement No. 68.
+- Proprietary Funds (Enterprise and Internal Service Funds). - Decreasing results may indicate a reduction in the ability to withstand financial emergencies and/or ability to fund capital purchases without having to borrow. - The rating is inconclusive as the City's proprietary funds are below that of similar municipalities.
+The 2015 year was low due to the recognition of prior year unfunded pension obligations due to the implementation of GASB Statement No. 68.
+The majority of the increase over the past two years occurred primarily in the Utility Fund and the Airport Fund as a result of operations.